-Investment properties are important assets to protect from personal debts and liability that also require a layer of protection from internal liability.
-There are many ways to protect real property and equity, a strategy should be developed for the number of properties, amount of equity in each and associated risks.
-Asset protection vehicles and business entities offer excellent protection and privacy of ownership the amount of legal tools used should be determined by the properties and value being protected.
+Asset Protection for Real Estate Investments.
+Investment properties are important assets to protect from personal debts and liability.
+In addition, they require a layer of protection from internal liability.
+There are many ways to protect real property and its equity.
+So, an investor should develop a strategy based on for the number of properties, amount of equity in each and associated risks.
+Asset protection vehicles and business entities, such as LLCs can offer excellent protection.
+Land trusts can provide privacy of ownership.
+The number of legal tools used should be determined by the types properties and their values.

 Privacy of Ownership

 You never know when a contingent-fee lawyer will start sniffing around for your assets.
 Thus, privacy of ownership provides a protective layer around real estate assets.
 What tool should you use?
 Land Trusts.
 Land trusts are excellent tools in order to own real property privately.
 Titling property to a trust keeps an individual’s name from public title records.
 As a result, it enhances lawsuit deterrence for real estate owners and investors.
 Predatory potential legal opponents often search for deep pockets prior to taking legal action.

 Furthermore, the Garn St. Germain Depository Institutions act of 1982 protects you from banks invoking the due-on-sale clause.
 When you transfer a mortgaged property to a land trust, a bank cannot call the loan due.
 That applies to properties of one two four dwelling units.
 Therefore, through the use of land trusts one can own multiple properties without a public display of wealth.

 Real Estate Investment Asset Protection